\( \newcommand{\be}{\begin{equation}}

 \newcommand{\third}{{\scriptstyle \frac{1}{3}}}

-\newcommand{\bli}[2]{\begin{list}{#1}{\itemsep=0.0cm \topsep=0.0cm \partopsep=0.0cm
+\newcommand{\bli}[2]{\begin{list}{#1}{\itemsep=0.0cm \topsep=0.0cm

-#2}} \newcommand{\eli}{\end{list}} \newtheorem{problem}{Problem}[chapter]
+\partopsep=0.0cm #2}} \newcommand{\eli}{\end{list}}

 \newcommand{\bprob}{\begin{problem}} \newcommand{\eprob}{\end{problem}}\)

 VIII.
-Schwarzschild solution
+Schwarzschild Solution

-coordinates ${\text{\{ }}{x^\mu }\} : = \{ t,r,\theta ,\phi \} $ of the
+The coordinates ${\text{\{ }}{x^\mu }\} : = \{ t,r,\theta ,\phi \} $

-simply related to chronometric measurements and observations.
+like (8.1), are simply related to chronometric measurements and

 - The inclination from the axis $\theta $, and the azimuthal

-angle $\phi $ around the axis are the usual polar angles subtended
+angle $\phi $ around the axis are the usual polar angles

-at the origin.
+subtended at the origin.

-- The coordinate $r$ is the radial distance from the origin.
+- The coordinate $r$ is the radial distance from the

-successive parallel spheres will not necessarily increase as the square of
+area of curved successive parallel spheres will not necessarily

-the distance.
-The radial Schwarzschild coordinate is defined in such a way
+coordinate is defined in such a way that the area of the sphere

-that the area of the sphere at radial coordinate $r$ is equal to $4\pi r$,
+at radial coordinate $r$ is equal to $4\pi r$, as in flat space,

-as in flat space, thus, defining the coordinate $r$ as the area
+thus, defining the coordinate $r$ as the area distance.

-points obtained from the metric (8.1), is different from $r$ in curved space:
+different from $r$ in curved space:

-\[ l: = {\int {{e^\lambda }dr} ^{}}
+\[ l: = {\int {{e^\lambda

-\simeq \int\limits_{{r_1}}^{{r_2}} {\left( {1 + \frac{M}{r}} \right)} dr
+}dr} ^{}} \simeq \int\limits_{{r_1}}^{{r_2}} {\left( {1 +

-\simeq {r_2} - {r_1} + M\log \frac{{{r_1}}}{{{r_2}}} \]
+\frac{M}{r}} \right)} dr \simeq {r_2} - {r_1} + M\log

 In the sun’s gravitational field, the excess of ruler distance over

-coordinate distance from the sun’s surface to earth is only about 8 km, a
+coordinate distance from the sun’s surface to earth is only about 8

-discrepancy of one part in $2 \times {10^7}$ .
+km, a discrepancy of one part in $2 \times {10^7}$ .

-used.
-These include radar distance, distance from apparent size or luminosity,
+distance from apparent size or luminosity, and distance by parallax,

-and distance by parallax, all leading to (slightly) different outcomes.
+all leading to (slightly) different outcomes.